Swaminatha Swamy Temple

-Swaminatha Swamy Temple is a Hindu temple dedicated to god Murugan.
-It is located in Swamimalai, 5 km from Kumbakonam, on the banks of a tributary of river Kaveri in Thanjavur District, 250 km from Chennai, the capital of Tamil Nadu, India.
+The Swaminatha Swamy Temple is a Hindu temple dedicated to god Murugan.
+It is located in Swamimalai, 5 km from Kumbakonam, on the banks of a tributary of river Kaveri in Thanjavur District, 290 km from Chennai, the capital of Tamil Nadu, India.
 The temple is fourth abode of Murugan among six (Arupadaiveedugal).
-The shrine of the presiding deity, Swaminathaswamy is located atop a 60 ft hillock and the shrine of his mother Meenakshi (Parvathi) and father Shiva (Sundareswarar) is located downhill.
+The shrine of the presiding deity, Swaminathaswamy is located atop a 60 ft hillock and the shrine of his mother Meenakshi (Parvati) and father Shiva (Sundareswarar) is located downhill.
 The temple has three gopuram (gateway towers), three precincts and sixty steps and each one is named after the sixty Tamil years.
 The temple has six daily rituals at various times from 5:30 a.m. to 9 p.m., and three yearly festivals on its calendar.
 The annual Vaikasi Visagam festival is attended by thousands of devotees from far and near.